After Chemical Weapons Attack, Trump Weighs Strikes on Assad Regime

 Trump said Wednesday that the use of chemical weapons by Damascus, at least the fourth such strike in recent years, had “crossed a lot of lines.”
 Other administration officials, led by U.N. ambassador Nikki Haley, took an even more strident tone.
 “When the United Nations consistently fails in its duty to act collectively, there are times in the life of states that we are compelled to take our own action,” she said Wednesday.

-Speaking with reporters briefly in Florida Thursday, Trump wouldn’t expand on his plans, but said Assad is in power, “ando I guess he’s running things, so I guess something should happen.”
+Speaking with reporters briefly in Florida Thursday, Trump wouldn’t expand on his plans, but said since Assad is in power, “and I guess he’s running things, so I guess something should happen.”

 On Thursday, top GOP lawmakers also called for punitive strikes on Assad, who just days ago the Trump administration suggested would be left untroubled to finish wiping out rebel forces opposed to his rule.